-- Develops, owns, builds, and operates offshore wind farms - Owns 26 offshore wind farms of which we operate 22. - Development projects in progress in the UK, Germany, - Additional new markets being developed in Asia and Europe.
+- Develops, owns, builds, and operates offshore wind farms (three wind farms are under construction) - Owns 26 offshore wind farms of which we operate 22. - Development projects in progress in the UK, Germany, Taiwan, and the US. - Additional new markets being developed in Asia and Europe.